-Solitaire rings are a classic.
-If you’re looking to buy such a ring but want to make it even more special, the Rhine ring is an excellent choice.
-The center stone is a beautiful 1.55-carat aquamarine set in prongs.
+Solitaire rings are a classic, and those which are also antique birthstone engagement rings are so especially.
+If you’re looking to buy such a ring but want to make it even more special, then the Rhine ring is an excellent choice.
+Above all, the beautiful 1.55-carat aquamarine center stone is set in prongs.
 Small round diamonds adorn the under-gallery and stretch along the shoulders and the visible part of the shank.

 7. The Tullamore Ring – April

 The Tullamore ring was handcrafted during the Edwardian era, around 1915.
 It features an old European-cut diamond weighing 1.27 carats as the center stone.
 One baguette-cut diamond and three leaf-shaped diamonds decorate each shoulder and complement the center stone’s brilliance.
 The total weight of the additional diamonds is around 1.44 carats.

 This solitaire ring’s center stone is a 0.89-carat old European-cut diamond.
 Its sparkle is highlighted by a shank that splits into three sections on the shoulders.
 The Cesena ring was handcrafted in France around 1900.

 This beautiful ring features a 1.84-carat natural emerald, bezel-set in 18k yellow gold.
 A lovely halo of small diamonds wraps around the emerald and points out its color.
 Small diamonds also decorate the shoulders and cover the visible part of the shank.
 Fine milgrain and delicate patterns beautifully decorate the under-gallery.